Andrew Garcia https://www.safehome.org/author/andrew-garcia/

 Pro Tip: Regardless of which product you choose, you can’t go wrong with adding additional lighting to your property.
 Security lights are one of the best ways to fend off burglars, after all.

-The floodlight, on the other hand, is all security.
-When those 2000 lumens kick on, it’ll light up your backyard like the Vegas strip.
-And the 105 dB siren will sound like a jet landing at Harry Reid International.
-You really wouldn’t want to install this piece of equipment on your front porch, unless you want to be blinded bringing in the groceries once the sun’s gone down.
+The floodlight, on the other hand, is all about security.
+When those 2000 lumens kick on, they light up your backyard like the Vegas strip.
+And the 105 dB siren sounds like a jet landing at Harry Reid International.
+You really wouldn’t want to install this piece of equipment on your front porch, unless for some reason you want to be blinded while bringing in the groceries.
+This is a camera you put in your backyard because, after all, no one has any business back there but you.

 Features

 Each of these cameras comes with a distinct set of features.
 Some overlap, and some are unique.
-Here's the breakdown
+Here's the breakdown, and we included information on both Plus and Pro models to help with comparison.

 Spotlight Cam Plus